agentv9/agentv9/README.md

 - 🌱 I’m currently learning C
 - 🥅 2024 Goals: Conquor the world
-- ⚡ random fact: I love to play piano when im bored :D (so basically always)
 ---
 ### Languages and Tools i use
 <p>